openharmony/docs/en/application-dev/quick-start/arkts-migration-background.md

 ## Program Performance

 To ensure correctness of the program, dynamically languages have to check actual types of objects when the program actually runs.
 Back to our example, JavaScript does not allow to read a property from `undefined`.
 But the only way to check if some value is `undefined` is to perform a runtime check, that all JavaScript engines do: if the value is not `undefined`, the property is read, otherwise an exception is thrown.
 Modern engines can optimize such checks greatly, but these checks cannot be eliminated completely, which leads to code slowdown.
 Since the standard TypeScript compiles to JavaScript, the code written in TypeScript has exactly the same issues as described above.
 ArkTS addresses this problem.
-Since static typing is enforced, ArkTS compiles the program not to JavaScript, but to some special execution format called bytecode, which is faster to execute and easier to optimize even further.
+Since static typing is enforced, ArkTS compiles the program not to JavaScript, but to ARK bytecode, which is faster to execute and easier to optimize even further.

 **Null Safety**